labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/reset.md

 ## Optional Parameters

-- `--force`: This parameter is used to force the cluster reset, even if the cluster reset operation fails to complete successfully.
+- `--force`: This parameter is used to force the reset of the cluster, even if the cluster reset operation has not been successfully completed.

 ```bash
 sealos reset --cluster mycluster --force
 ```

-- `--masters`: This parameter is used to specify the master nodes to reset.
+- `--masters`: This parameter is used to specify the master nodes to be reset.

 ```bash
 sealos reset --cluster mycluster --masters master1
 ```

-- `--nodes`: This parameter is used to specify the worker nodes to reset.
+- `--nodes`: This parameter is used to specify the worker nodes to be reset.

 ```bash
 sealos reset --cluster mycluster --nodes node1 node2